Japan Pulp and Paper Company Limited

 2017

-• Fukudasansho, a major player in the Japanese wastepaper trading sector, acquired.
+• Fukudasansho, a major player in the Japanese wastepaper trading sector, joins the group.

 • Ho Chi Minh Representative Office opened.

-• Acquired shares of Ball & Doggett Group, a major paper merchant in the Oceania region.
+• Ball & Doggett Group ― a major paper merchant in Oceania ― joins the group, strengthening sales in the region.

 2018

-• 100% of the shares of the Aarque Group were acquired, leading to strengthened sales in the sign and display market in the Oceania region.
+• Ball & Doggett Group acquires shares in Aarque Group, strengthening sales in the sign and display market in the Oceania region.

 • OVOL Fibre Solution India established, strengthening the paper recycling business in India.

-• Acquired shares of, Spicers Paper (Singapore) and Spicers Paper (Malaysia) a major paper merchant in the Southeast Asia region.
+• Spicers Paper (Singapore) (now OVOL Singapore) and Spicers Paper (Malaysia) (now OVOL Malaysia), major paper merchants in the Southeast Asia region, join the group.

 2019